-I would like to take this opportunity to welcome you and your child in to Year 5.
+I would like to take this opportunity to welcome you and your child to Year 5.

-Year 5 is a very important year as we give the children opportunities to mature and develop into responsible learners.
+Year 5 is a very important year as we give the children the opportunities to mature and develop into responsible learners.
 The children are challenged through an exciting range of creative and stimulating learning activities.
-This year they will visit both Ancient Greece and Ancient and modern Egypt as part of our travels, as well as studying the theme of Kingdoms and Politics.
-There will be an increased focus on responsibilities, as the children move in to the upper part of the school.
+This year they will visit both Ancient and modern Greece and Ancient and modern Egypt as part of our travels, as well as studying the themes of Government and Politics.
+In the summer term we get to grips with mother nature and look at the incredible way our world works in our Planet Earth topic.
+There will be an increased focus on responsibilities as the children move in to the upper part of the school.
 In the Autumn term they will have the opportunity to partake in the Residential trip to Sayers Croft, which provides a firm foundation on which to be built upon throughout the year.

-5D:PE will be on a Monday and Friday so please could you ensure that the children have the correct kit in school on these days.
-Madame Robinson’s French lessons are on a Wednesday and music continues to be taught on a Thursday.
-Mrs Thomas continues to work with year 5 in the mornings and Mrs Allen will be teaching on Thursday afternoon and Friday.
+P.E will be on Wednesday afternoon and a Friday afternoon so please could you ensure that the children have the correct kit in school on these days.
+Mrs Robinson’s French lessons are on a Tuesday and music is to be taught on a Wednesday.
+On a Thursday afternoon, Mrs Ripley will be teaching the class Art.
+Mrs Dickinson will be supporting Mr Tugwell in the classroom.
+Miss Farmer will be working alongside Mr Tugwell in her new role as a graduate teacher.

 Username / Passwords can be found in children’s home school diaries.